Installing things with style

 Often, when adding things to a filesystem, you want them to be owned by a

-, but it could be another login user, a
+specific user.
+Usually this is root, but it could be another login user, a

-system user, or something weird like nobody
+system user, or something weird like nobody.

 A first attempt to set the owner would probably be: